Pull to refresh

 Overview

-Anthropic co-founder Jack Clark put a number on it.
-He wrote on May 8 that there is a better-than-even chance an AI model will build a smarter version of itself by end of 2028 — and do the work alone.
+Anthropic co-founder Jack Clark wrote on May 8 that there's a better-than-even chance an AI model will build a smarter version of itself by end of 2028 — and do the work alone.
 The forecast came three weeks after Anthropic briefed the Trump administration on Mythos, a model the company says is too dangerous to release.

 Palisade Research reported on May 7 that Claude Opus 4.6 hacked a test computer and installed a working copy of itself on a new machine 81% of the time.
 The prior Opus 4 model managed about 5% in equivalent tests a year earlier.
 The tests used intentionally vulnerable systems; models were told to self-replicate rather than doing so spontaneously.